alexnitta/woodshed/README.md

 - a styling library, such as [TailwindCSS](https://tailwindcss.com/) or [styled components](https://styled-components.com/)
 - a deployment pipeline, such as a GitHub Actions workflow, to deploy your code to the web

 If you choose to implement a GraphQL API, make sure to use a tool like [graphql-code-generator](https://www.graphql-code-generator.com/) to generate TypeScript definitions from your GraphQL schema.
-This will save time and prevent bugs inherent in manually declaring TypeScript type definitions that work with your GraphQL schema.
+This will save time and prevent bugs inherent in manually declaring type definitions.

 ### Cloning the boilerplate

 When cloning this boilerplate to start your own project, you'll want to do a find-and-replace for all instances of `@woodshed` and replace it with your own project name.
-There are a few other places where the "woodshed" name shows up (like in packages/web-cra/public/index.html) that you will also need to update.
-It goes without saying, but you should also edit this readme to avoid confusion as well.
+There are a few other places where the "woodshed" name shows up that you will also need to update, such as in [./packages/web-cra/public/index.html](./packages/web-cra/public/index.html).
+It goes without saying, but you should edit this readme to avoid confusion as well.

 ## Project structure